Showcasing women’s art: Adrien Broom and Patty Hudak

 In the Lee Krasner-Jackson Pollock images, Broom went to the artists’ home and studio in East Hampton.
 Models evoke the famed residents and their complex relationship.
 In one image, viewers see a man, cigarette dangling from mouth with a swirl of smoke rising, bent over a new expanse of canvas on the floor — Pollock’s approach in his drip technique paintings.

 Broom’s full-scale photograph of the studio floor is shockingly real, drawing the viewer into these past moments of Pollock’s creativity.
-In further images, with a model in the role of Krazner, Broom illuminates their relationship, and along the way quietly reminds viewers how Krazner’s own extraordinary talent was kept in the shadow of Pollock’s.
+In further images, with a model in the role of Krasner, Broom illuminates their relationship, and along the way quietly reminds viewers how Krasner’s own extraordinary talent was kept in Pollock’s shadow.

 Other photographs include images from Alice Austen’s home and the very grand 300-plus-room Wentworth Woodhouse country house in Yorkshire.